gooddata/gooddata-ruby/_posts/2014-01-01-get-started.markdown

 ##Prerequisites

 1. Acquired a GoodData platform account.
 2. Set up your Ruby environment.
+Supported versions of ruby are 1.9, 2.0 and higher.
+Jruby 1.7 and higher.
+1.8 is not supported.
 3. Acquired a project authentication key if you are creating new projects or have Administrator access to any project that you wish to modify using this SDK.

 ##Install